 Welcome to the Rhinebeck CSA.
 Local.
 Organic.
 Inspiring.

-Registration is now open for the 2017 Rhinebeck CSA!
+Shares are still available for the 2017 Rhinebeck CSA!

 Half Vegetable share - $325 and $462.50 with Fruit Add On (pick up every other week)